 The proportionate share of each plan's unfunded benefits is presented as a long-term net pension/OPEB liability (asset).
-Any liability for the contractually required pension contribution outstanding at the end of the year is included in accrued expenses.
+Any liability for the contractually required pension contribution outstanding at the end of the year is included in accounts payable.

 The remainder of this note includes the required pension disclosures.
-See Note 11 for the required OPEB disclosures.
+See Note 10 for the required OPEB disclosures.